George John Rehring: Auxiliary Bishop of Cincinnati

-On August 6, 1937, Rehring was appointed auxiliary bishop of the Archdiocese of Cincinnati and titular bishop of Lunda by Pope Pius XI.
-He received his episcopal consecration on October 7, 1937, from Archbishop John T. McNicholas, with Bishops Joseph H. Albers and Urban John Vehr serving as co-consecrators.
+On August 6, 1937, Rehring was appointed auxiliary bishop of Cincinnati and titular bishop of Lunda by Pope Pius XI.
+He received his episcopal consecration at the Cathedral of the Saint Peter in Chains in Cincinnati on October 7, 1937, from Archbishop John T. McNicholas, with Bishops Joseph H. Albers and Urban John Vehr serving as co-consecrators.
 As an auxiliary bishop, he served as pastor of St. Mary's Parish in the Hyde Park section of Cincinnati from 1940 to 1950.

 Bishop of Toledo

-Rehring was named the fourth bishop of the Diocese of Toledo by Pope Pius XII on July 16, 1950.
+Rehring was named the fourth bishop of Toledo by Pope Pius XII on July 16, 1950.
 Rehring attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965.
 On February 25, 1967, Pope Paul VI accepted Rehring's resignation as bishop of Toledo and appointed him titular bishop of Tunnuna, a post he resigned on December 31, 1970.

-George Rehring died on February 29, 1976, at age 85.
+George Rehring died in Toledo on February 29, 1976, at age 85.